open-dollar/od-docs/docs/api/contracts.md

 # /contracts

+Interact with any contract using the contacts API.

+### ABI

+To interact with a contract you must provide an abbreviated version of the contract application binary interface (ABI).

+This takes the form of the function name as it appears in the contract, the argument types, and the return types.
+Heres an example of the proper format:

+`balanceOf(address) public view returns (uint256)`

+Only the function used during the API call should be included.

+### Arguments

+`args` should formatted as an array of strings.
+If there are no arguments, this variable can be omitted.

+### Network

-> NOTE: You do not need to specify a network since your application is already network-specific.
+You do not need to specify a network since your application is  network-specific.

 ## Read